Sark

 Sark (Sercquiais: Sèr or Cerq, Sercq) is an island in the southwestern English Channel, off the coast of Normandy, and part of the archipelago of the Channel Islands.
 It is part of the Bailiwick of Guernsey, a self-governing British Crown Dependency, with its own set of laws based on Norman law, and its own parliament.
 It was a royal fiefdom until 2008, when the Constitution of Sark went into effect.

 Sark has a population of about 500.
+Most of Sark’s residents live in The Village, its main settlement and administrative center.
 Including the nearby island of Brecqhou, it has an area of 2.10 sqmi.
 Little Sark is a peninsula joined by a natural but high and very narrow isthmus to the rest of Sark Island.

 Sark is one of the few places in the world where cars are banned from roads, and only tractors, bicycles, and horse-drawn vehicles are allowed.
 In 2011, Sark was designated as a Dark Sky Community and the first Dark Sky Island in the world.